 This is Week #19 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 Ok, so I haven't had the best week in the world.
 Everything seems to have exploded at once.
 Why does that always seem to happen?
 By Saturday of this past week, I just wanted comfort, and preferably in the form of food.
 I was pleased to see that this comforting macaroni & cheese recipe was next on the list for my challenge!
 That could not have worked out more perfectly.
 I prepared it while my boys napped and then served it to them for dinner (they both loved it!) and, after they were in bed for the night, I went downstairs and scooped myself a huge bowl full of the comforting cheesiness.
 I sat in my little spot on the couch as I devoured its splendor and sipped wine and flipped through cookbooks.
 I suddenly forgot about the insanity in my world for a bit, and just enjoyed my comforting down-time.

 Preheat your broiler.
 In a medium saucepan of boiling salted water, cook 2 cups of elbow macaroni until al dente.
 Drain well.

 Meanwhile, in another medium saucepan, melt 4 tablespoons of butter over low heat.

 Whisk in 1/4 cup of all-purpose flour until a paste forms.